JeffIrwin/syntran/README.md

 // ]
 ```

-As expected, this is the same as a 180 degree _z_ rotation, i.e. the _x_ and _y_ components are negated while the _z_ components is unchanged.
+As expected, this is the same as a 180 degree _z_ rotation, i.e. the _x_ and _y_ components are negated while the _z_ component is unchanged.